thecalculon/thecalculon.github.io/journal/first_blog.md

 @def tags = ["first", "try"]

 [Franklin](https://franklinjl.org/) is a static website generator written in [Julia](https://julialang.org/).
 There exists many other alternatives, like [ jekyll](https://jekyllrb.com/) written in [Ruby](https://www.ruby-lang.org/en/ ), [Pelican](https://docs.getpelican.com/en/3.6.3/) written in Python etc. I have not invested time in these alternatives to comment.
 [Franklin](https://franklinjl.org/) has an extensive documentation and if all the instructions are followed correctly one should be able to set a nice looking website.
-I basically chose the [minimal-mistakes](https://tlienart.github.io/FranklinTemplates.jl/templates/minimal-mistakes/index.html) temple.
+Because of its simplicity chose the [basic](https://tlienart.github.io/FranklinTemplates.jl) temple.
 The snapshot shows the basic web-page which I was able to make.

 ![img](/journal/snap_minimal.png)